Modular PGCE - Primary (5-11 years)

 There is one starting point in January.
 Student teachers may finish at any point in the year.

 Teaching and Learning Methods

 There are also 12 ‘Core Teaching Days’ at Canterbury Christ Church University which all student teachers must attend.
-These are mainly on Fridays and Saturdays, so that student teachers can make the most of their time on the course in terms of intensive, stimulating seminars, access to tutorials, the University Library, and social networking with other modular student teachers!
+These are mainly on Fridays and Saturdays and allow students to access intensive, stimulating seminars, tutorials, the University Library, and provide an opportunity to network with other modular students.

 In addition there are regular tutorials for advice, support, and assessment.
 These can be face-to-face, by telephone or online with the Pathway tutor, depending on circumstances.
 Students will also have frequent, informal contact with tutors and student teachers via email and the programme’s virtual learning environment.

 You will spend variable amounts of time in school depending on your training needs.
 All student teachers must undertake placements in at least two schools.
 Primary students must demonstrate that they have experience of 24 weeks in school.
 However, prior experience can lead to a reduction in these totals.